vuejs-jp/ja.vuejs.org/src/guide/migration/global-api.md

   const app2 = new Vue({ el: '#app-2' })
   ```

-To avoid these problems, in Vue 3 we introduce…
+To avoid these problems, in Vue 3 we introduce …

 ## A New Global API: `createApp`